 Nebraska's Point System Law awards points based on the severity of your offense.
 The following common violations will earn you points:

 - Speeding (depending on where the offense occurs and how many mph over the limit you're going).

 - Failure to yield to a pedestrian (resulting in bodily injury).

 - Failure to yield to a pedestrian (not resulting in bodily injury).

 For the complete list, see the information page provided by the DMV.

 If you've accumulated 12 points in a 2-year period, you're license will be revoked.

 Whenever you need or want to check the status of your driver’s license, you can order a driving record report.
 This record will spell out if your driver’s license is currently valid.
 Should your license have been revoked or suspended, the report will indicate that according to what’s on record at the DMV.
 This report will also show points against your license and, in some cases, information on any accidents you have had.

 To get your driving privileges back, you'll need to complete a driver's education and training course.
-The course must be approved by the Nebraska DMV and consists of at least eight hours of instruction.
+The course must be approved by the Nebraska DMV.
 You will be held responsible for any fees associated with completion of the course.